random-archer/mkinitcpio-systemd-tool/README.md

 ### Shell Script Questions and Answers

 there is a `initrd-shell.sh` script provided, what does it do?
-* it used as both interactive login shell and as a systemd service
+* it is used as both interactive login shell and as a systemd service
 * when crypto disks are present, it acts as password agent
 * when in ssh console, it offers simple interactive menu
 * when in systemd service mode, it acts as service